Default visibility for Check-ins

 Account administrators

 Account administrators do not have visibility into everyone's Check-ins by default or by simply being an account administrator.
-Account administrator visibility follows the hierarchy privileges noted above; aka if an account administrator does not act as a reviewer, they will not be able to see anyone's Check-ins without requesting to follow.
-If the account administrator is a reviewer, their visibility will follow the above hierarchy logic.
+Account administrator visibility follows the hierarchy privileges noted above; aka if an account administrator does not act as a direct manager, they will not be able to see anyone's Check-ins without requesting to follow.
+If the account administrator is a direct manager, their visibility will follow the above hierarchy logic.
 For more information on roles and responsibilities, click here

 15Five has a 'follow' feature that allows any person to request to follow/view/comment on any other teammate's Check-ins.
-This is a great option for account administrators who want to follow others Check-ins in a one off method.
-For more information on that feature, see this article
+This is a great option for account administrators who want to follow others' Check-ins in a one-off method.
+Learn more about how to follow someone's Check-ins.

-By default, reviewers at the top of the hierarchy will be able to view their direct reports' Check-ins, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
-This can include one or multiple levels of reviewer/direct report relationships, depending on how far the reporting line goes.
-Top-tier reviewers are typically C Levels, VPs, or HR Managers.
+By default, managers at the top of the hierarchy will be able to view their direct reports' Check-ins, anyone who reports to their direct reports, anyone who reports to those direct reports, and so on.
+This can include one or multiple levels of manager/direct report relationships, depending on how far the reporting line goes.
+Top-tier managers are typically C Levels, VPs, or HR Managers.
 This is the default visibility for Check-ins, but may not be the case for all features.
 For example, Objectives may not be visible to the hierarchy and Best-Self Review® may not share reviews with the hierarchy, depending on settings.

-Some reviewers are in the middle of a reporting chain, meaning they have a reviewer above them and direct reports below them.
-By default, these reviewers will be able to see their direct reports' Check-ins and anyone who reports to their direct reports, as far down as that line goes.
+Some managers are in the middle of a reporting chain, meaning they have a direct manager above them and direct reports below them.
+By default, these direct managers will be able to see their direct reports' Check-ins and anyone who reports to their direct reports, as far down as that line goes.

 ✏️